Profirator/project-config/docs/configure.md

 ### Changes in Config Files

+NOTE: these changes to keyrock.js are in this repository files already, but are needed, if vanilla components are used.
+So please check for these changes:

 Add to file “config/keyrock.js” Please add it before “module.exports = config;” in the file

 	sudo vim config/keyrock.js